 It was not a great night’s sleep but acceptable, however, I am apprehensive, worrying that I might have forgotten something, concerned that everything is in order for the trip – a combination of those factors make me poor company at breakfast.
-The other factor is homesickness, missing the family.
-Missing my children who think that venturing out into the wilds is a new app somewhere on Snapinstagramchatbook.
 Fortunately for me and him, Marcher is good company.
 And the breakfast is hot and tasty.

 The sausages in the Crofter breakfast are proper sausages.
 Good sausages are always a measure of a meal, particularly breakfast.
 Bacon, eggs, beans they all are just there and require little or no interference from man, woman or beast.
 Sausages are different.
 Humans can tilt the balance with sausages.
 And the Crofter sausages have flavour, bite, a proper consistency, not the feeling of meat paste shoved into a pig skin.
 It is a good breakfast, washed down with tea.
 It has to be tea.
 No offence coffee, nothing against you, but tea and cooked breakfast is like deer and ticks, moors and bogland, Euston and Glasgie drunks.
 Tea and cooked breakfasts go together.